Sp25-CS5004-Online-Lionelle/.github/profile/README.md

 ### Academic Integrity and Scholarship

 Everybody is aware of vast amount of knowledge that is available on the Internet.
 While every assignment in this class is designed to be solvable using the methods we have discussed in class, your Professor recognizes that every student will end up using the Internet at some point or another.
-In general, web searches should be limited to how to small tasks in Python.
 As a student, your job is to be honest and forthright with your efforts.
 It is of utmost importance to your learning that you never just cut-and-paste a solution to a homework problem; instead make the effort to understand the solution well enough to put it into your own words and be sure to cite your sources.
 Citations should include references (paper, website, or other) for any site that you used to research a solution.
 Ideally, proper APA or ACM format should be used.
 For websites this includes name of website, title of the article, the url, and the date of retrieval.
 If you find yourself spending any significant amount of time searching the web, you should speak with a TA or the Instructor, because it is a sign that something is not working for you in this class.
 If you ever feel a need to "copy code" from a web site, please think again; any code snippet should by very short and prefaced by inline comments stating where it came from and giving credit to the actual author.

 > It is better to read and understand the code, close your web browser, reconstruct the ideas from memory, and then write your own version.
 Even then, give credit to the original author for helping you think it through.

 You are expected to read, understand, and follow the University’s policies on Academic Integrity.
 With the exception of explicit, group projects, such as Pair Programming (which we will teach), each student is expected to do his or her own work.
 Violations of academic integrity will result in a **negative grade** on the corresponding assignment, along with harsher penalties for more widespread problems, including automatic failing of a course.
+Academic integrity violations will be reported to OSCRR and the Khoury Academic Integrity Committee.

 Copying code is cheating and lacks integrity.
 CMU provides some nice examples to follow: